AlexShkarin/pyLabLib-cam-control/docs/interface.rst

 The ``Extra...`` button contains additional rarely used features:

 - ``Tutorial``: interface and operation :ref:`tutorial <interface_tutorial>`, which automatically shows up during the first run of the software
-- ``Create camera shortcut``: if there are multiple cameras, this button allows to create a shortcut (more precisely, a ``.bat`` file) which connects to a particular camera.
+- ``Create camera shortcut``: if there are multiple cameras, this button allows to create a shortcut which connects to a particular camera.
 This skips the camera selection window on the application start and immediately runs the specific camera.
 - ``Preferences``: opens the :ref:`settings and preferences editor <interface_preferences>`.